This is based on opinion. Please don't list it on a work's trope example list.

 Just the brutality of that scene in general.
 From the moment the army break out the cannons, the students start dropping like flies while desperately fighting with everything they have (even throwing bottles) until only Enjolras, Courfeyrac, Combeferre and Joly are left alive on the upper floor... and then the army shoot them through the floor and all of them except Enjolras drop dead.

 Enjolras is backed against the upper window of the Cafe Musain, having just watched all of his friends die.
 Then Grantaire (who could easily have abandoned them all) walks in and takes his place next to Enjolras.
 The two get gunned down together.
-Doubles as a shout-out to the book.
+Doubles as a Call-Back to the book.
+In the ending, they are standing side by side, just like how they died.

-A combination of blink-and-you'll-miss-it and Tom Hooper's use of Back Story Horror in regards to Enjolras' death.
+A combination of Freeze-Frame Bonus and Tom Hooper's use of Backstory Horror in regards to Enjolras' death.
 The Army Officer basically was forced to murder his own best friend.

 Then he takes his medal and places it on Gavroche's body, acknowledging the boy's bravery.